pascalgutjahr/prompt_muons_wiki/source/docs/Overview.rst

 New analysis
 ++++++++++++
-Our new analysis aims for two goals.
-On the one hand, we want to detect the prompt component of the atmospheric muon flux significantly.
-This will be performed by a forward fit of the prompt normalization.
+Our new analysis focuses on two main goals.
+The central part of this work is the unfolding of the atmospheric muon energy spectrum, which allows us to measure the flux and identify the contribution from the prompt component.
+The second goal is to develop a method to perform a forward folding fit of the prompt contribution, which can be used in future analyses.
-On the other hand, an unfolding of the muon energy spectrum will be done.

-In the previous analyses, the true information whether a muon is prompt or conventional was not available.
-To classify a muon as prompt, the type of the parent particle needs to be known (see prompt definition).
+In earlier analyses, the distinction between prompt and conventional muons could not be made directly, since the parent particle information was not stored in the CORSIKA simulations used in IceCube.
+To classify a muon as prompt, the type of its parent particle needs to be known (see prompt definition).
+However, this information was previously omitted because it requires additional disk space and is not essential for neutrino source searches.
-This information was never saved in the way the CORSIKA simulations have been run in IceCube.
-The additional information needs more disk storage and for neutrino source searches, these information are not valuable.
-Hence, it was not important to save the parent particles.

-To include the parent and grandparent particles of a muon in the I3MCTree, the ``EXTENDED HISTORY`` option needs to be set in CORSIKA.
-We have started to run
-simulations with this option, which enables the possibility to divide the atmospheric muon spectrum in a prompt and conventional component.
-Thus, the spectrum can be adjusted by applying a scalar to scale the amount of prompt and conventional particles.
-This scalar is the normalization which is measured in the final forward fit.
+By enabling the ``EXTENDED HISTORY`` option in CORSIKA, the parent and grandparent particles of each muon can now be stored in the I3MCTree.
+We have started producing such simulations, which makes it possible to separate the atmospheric muon spectrum into prompt and conventional contributions.
+In principle, this allows us to apply a scaling factor to adjust the relative fraction of prompt and conventional particles.
+The value of this scaling factor corresponds to the prompt normalization that can be obtained in a forward folding fit.

-Since the runtime of CORSIKA simulations at high energies is on the order of magnitude of months to create sufficient statistics, this scaling method allows a forward fit without running several CORSIKA simulations in which the hadronic interaction models are adjusted.
-This has two advantages.
-First, it saves time and resources.
-Second, tuning the hadronic interaction models is not simply to do and requires a close collaboration with the model builders.
-Hence, the scaling method is a good way to measure the prompt component.
+Since the production of sufficiently large CORSIKA samples at high energies requires several months of computing time, this scaling method enables a forward folding approach without the need to rerun large-scale simulations for different hadronic interaction models.
+This saves resources and avoids the complexity of retuning interaction models, which typically requires close collaboration with the model builders.

+While the current analysis presented here is focused on the unfolding of the muon spectrum, we are also developing a forward folding approach using this scaling method, which will be presented in the near future.
+Stay tuned!